-Exhausting all options to rightful ownership—before determining which state should report these assets—is a daunting process.
-We encourage companies to pay greater attention to their unclaimed property liability, including unclaimed assets, ensuring the company properly reflects the liability.
+At Streamline, we encourage companies to pay greater attention to their unclaimed property liability, including unclaimed assets, ensuring the company properly reflects the liability.
 “Unclaimed” constitutes that the check, rebate, or store credit must have remained unclaimed or un-cashed for three years.

 Some key points to consider: